hainm/registration-flask-test/README.md

 python app.py
 ```

-2. Try build and install dummy package and send user info to database.db
+# Try to build and to install a dummy package and to send user info to database.db

 ```bash
 cd client